 The glass front and back make for a potentially slippery device, but the matte edges of the phone make it easy to hold on to if you opt to do without a case.
 Plus, for an added piece of flare, the Pixel 4 comes with the alternatively colored power button, which (as long as you don't hide it under a case) gives the smartphone a bit of character.

 The Pixel 4's screen quality is impressive.
-The 5.7-inch P-OLED display is admittedly nothing to write home about in terms of size, and the Full HD+ quality is actually pretty standard in flagship devices in 2019.
+The 5.7-inch P-OLED display is admittedly nothing to write home about in terms of size, and the Full HD+ quality is actually pretty standard in flagship devices from 2019.
 The Ambient EQ feature enables the Pixel 4 to adjust screen brightness on the fly based on the user's environment – again, nice, but not unique.

 But that's all specs on paper.
 In the hand, the screen truly comes good.